ibireme/yyjson/doc/BuildAndTest.md

-Build and Test
+Building and testing
 ==============

 There are several ways to integrate yyjson into your project: source code, package manager, and CMake.

 # Source code
-yyjson aims to provide a cross-platform JSON library, so it was written in ANSI C (actually C99, but compatible with strict C89).
+yyjson aims to provide a cross-platform JSON library, so it is written in ANSI C (actually C99, but compatible with strict C89).
 You can copy `yyjson.h` and `yyjson.c` to your project and start using it without any configuration.

 yyjson has been tested with the following compilers: `gcc`, `clang`, `msvc`, `icc`, `tcc`.
 If you get a compile error, please [report a bug](https://github.com/ibireme/yyjson/issues/new?template=bug_report.md).